michaelrsweet/moauth/DOCUMENTATION.md

   separated by a colon.
 For example, "oauth.example.com:9443" specifies a host name of "oauth.example.com" and a port number of 9443.
 The default host name is the configured host name of the system.
-The default port number is 9nnn where 'nnn' is the bottom three digits of your user UI.
+The default port number is 9nnn where 'nnn' is the bottom three digits of your user ID.
 - `TestPassword`: Specifies a test password to use for all accounts, rather than using PAM to authenticate the supplied username and password.